An Adaptive Multi Agent Bitcoin Trading System: Introduction

 To build on these capabilities, the framework structures LLMs into specialised agents for technical analysis, sentiment assessment, portfolio decision-making, and strategy evaluation.
 Adaptability is introduced through a novel dual verbal feedback mechanism in which the Reflect agent produces natural-language evaluations of each agent’s performance at daily and weekly intervals.
 The trading decisions are evaluated against benchmarks such as a static baseline buy-and-hold portfolio, risk-adjusted measures such as the Sharpe ratio, and profitability indicators such as cumulative returns, regret, and accuracy.
 These evaluations are then injected into the next day’s or week’s prompts.
 Rather than adjusting model parameters or retraining, the agents incorporate this feedback as additional context in their reasoning, allowing them to refine indicator prioritisation, sentiment weighting, and allocation choices in subsequent decisions.
+Each agent manages its own portfolio based on distinct inputs, such as quantitative indicators or sentiment data, allowing a direct comparison of which factors lead to stronger trading performance.
 The system is evaluated not on classification accuracy alone but on its ability to deliver consistent profitability over time, aligning its objectives more closely with real-world investment outcomes.